 Along with their children Elodie, Nicolas and Hugo, Martine and Pascal Serveaux run their estate in Passy sur Marne, a typical village surrounded by the slopes in the heart of the Marne Valley.
-There, they ardently cultivate the natural wealth of their 15-hectare vineyard, growing the three Champagne grape varieties, Pinot Meunier, Pinot Noir and Chardonnay.
-Veritable pioneers of the Pinot Meunier, the Serveaux family has managed to give a new lease of life to this grape variety that was so disparaged a few years ago.
+There, they ardently cultivate the natural wealth of their 15-hectare vineyard, growing the three Champagne grape varieties, Meunier, Pinot Noir and Chardonnay.
+Veritable pioneers of the Meunier, the Serveaux family has managed to give a new lease of life to this grape variety that was so disparaged a few years ago.

 Passionate about their land, they have a deep knowledge and understanding of every one of their plots.

 According to the season and whatever the weather, throughout the year - from the appearance of the first bud through to the final harvesting at the end of the summer – they tend their vines in various ways so that grapes produced are of the very highest quality when pressed… and they do so with the greatest respect for the environment.